gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 ## Chatbots: The `ChatInterface` Class

 Gradio includes another high-level class, `gr.ChatInterface`, which is similar to `gr.Interface`, but is specifically designed to create Chatbot UIs.
+The `ChatInterface` class also includes the notion of a saved *history* of messages.

 The `gr.ChatInterface` class also wraps a function but this function must have a specific signature.
 The function should take two arguments: `message` and then `history` (the arguments can be named anything, but must be in this order)